loveencounterflow/timetunnel/README.md

 normalizes unclosed tags and so on, all of which interferes with your idea of how the thing should work.

-This is where TimeTunnel comes in: it applies a simple, configurable text transformation to your text which hides 'offending' content.
+This is where TimeTunnel comes in: it applies a simple, configurable text transformation to your text which hides 'offending' content; in this case, a simple regular expression will suffice to find and conceal everything that looks like an HTML tag (basically, `/<[^>]*>/`).
 You can then process the text with the parser of your choice, and, that being done, reveal the hidden content.

 In essence, the added value of TimeTunnel is that you can prepare strings in such a way that certain text processing tasks can be simplified.